author image

 Final Decisions

-and the final feature table looks like
+and the final feature table looked like this: